 4. Hen fleas or sticktight fleas (Echidnophaga gallinacea) mainly attack poultry.
 Therefore, you’ll see these hen fleas biting and affixed on the chicken’s wattle, comb, and eyes.
 Besides taking chicken as their hosts, hen fleas will also bite human beings who are near the infested areas or poultry.

 Rat fleas (Nosopsyllus fasciatus and the Xenopsylla cheopis) are pests that’ll mainly bite and take hosts on roof rats and Norway rats.
-However, rat fleas won’t be found in homes or house when there are no rats around.
+However, rat fleas won’t be found in homes or houses when there are no rats around.

 I have no pets – where are fleas coming from?

-Despite that most fleas feed, service and reproduce mainly from cat and dog fleas, they’ll also live in homes that have no pets.
+Despite that most fleas feed, service, and reproduce mainly from cat and dog fleas, they’ll also live in homes that have no pets.

 If the fleas don’t get pets in your home, they’ll gladly suck blood from humans before hiding in dark corners or couches.
 But where did the fleas come from?